andrew henderson menu

 Foreign Tax Credit for Companies

 FTC also applies to taxes on foreign corporations controlled by US persons.
-Controlled Foreign Corporations (CFCs) are entities directly or indirectly controlled by a US-based parent company but organised under foreign law.
+Controlled Foreign Corporations (CFCs) are companies controlled by a US-based parent company but are run under foreign law.

 Corporations must file Form 1118 to claim a Foreign Tax Credit.
 However, the picture for companies has become more complex with the introduction of Global Intangible Low-Taxed Income (GILTI).